JanHsKa/chip8_rust/README.md

 ## Design
-The Interface Design is mostly copied from [Jeffrey Massung](https://github.com/massung/CHIP-8) and [Enrico Schörnick](https://github.com/Enrico7741/Chip-8) with own implementations of the features.
+The interface design ideas are mostly copied from [Jeffrey Massung](https://github.com/massung/CHIP-8) and [Enrico Schörnick](https://github.com/Enrico7741/Chip-8) with own implementations of the features and some additions.
 The Chip 8 implementation is a improved version of my own [university project](https://github.com/JanHsKa/CHIP8) written in C++.